 ad_sourceis created to make it easier to filter for AdWords or Facebook data.
 Remember that this query combines all data from both tables.
 If you do not create a column like

-ad_source, there will be no easy way to identify spend from a particular source.
+ad_source, there is no easy way to identify spend from a particular source.

 Saving the query above as a

-Data Warehouse View will create a new table with both Facebook and AdWords spend, similar to the below:
+Data Warehouse View creates a table with both Facebook and AdWords spend, similar to the below:

 |1||Google AdWords||2017-05-05 00:00:00||eee||10.2||2000||60|